vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-16-working-with-json-in-postgres.md

     | unknown    |          28.1 |
     +------------+---------------+

-Let's unwrap the key value store from status into a bigger table.
-The unfolding operations such as `json_each`, `json_each_text` and so on produce sets of records.
-In our first iteration let's fetch the packed records.
+We can further expand upon this data by using the functions `json_each`, `json_each_text`, and so on, to expand the JSON status object into a larger table.
+So in our next iteration, we can use the following SQL query to fetch the packed records:

 ```sql
 SELECT id,